 Plans were afoot for many years to bring 1991’s Bernard And The Genie to the movies – and there may yet be a flicker of life for the project too.

-There’s nothing quite like celebrating a Christmas favourite in the middle of the year.
-But then there’s rarely any reason not to enjoy the much-loved BBC television movie Bernard And The Genie.
+Be it Christmas or not, there’s rarely any reason not to enjoy the much-loved BBC television movie Bernard And The Genie.

 The 67 minute production debuted in 1991, with an ensemble cast featuring Lenny Henry, Rowan Atkinson, Alan Cumming, Angie Clarke and Dennis Lill.
 Richard Curtis penned the script for the production, and Paul Weiland – returning to the UK a few years after making his Hollywood feature directorial debut with the Bill Cosby-headlined misfire Leonard Number 6 – was behind the camera.